Geodatabase vs. Geospatial database: what’s the difference?

 What Kinds of Geodatabases Are There?

-Here’s a comparison table of the current geodatabase types that exist and some of their qualities.
+Here’s a comparison table of the current geodatabase types and some of their qualities.

 Name | Personal Geodatabase | File Geodatabase | Enterprise Geodatabase | Mobile Geodatabase |